-- Checks basic system-board operations

-- Checks the memory operation

-- Compares the current system configuration with that established by the Configuration/Setup Utility program

-- Starts the video operation

-- Verifies the presence of diskette drives, hard disk drives, and the CD-ROM drive (if installed)
+- · Checks basic system-board operations - Checks the memory operation - Compares the current system configuration with that established by the Configuration/Setup Utility program - Starts the video operation - Verifies that the diskette drives are working - Verifies that the hard disk drive and CD-ROM drive (if installed) are working

 As POST starts, numbers showing the amount of memory being tested appear in the top-left corner of the screen until the total amount of memory in the system is reached.
-In addition, numbers representing various steps during the startup sequence appear in the top-right corner of the screen; these numbers can be useful to support personnel if a "hang" condition occurs during POST.
+Also, numbers representing various steps during the startup sequence appear in the top-right corner of the screen (these numbers can be useful to support personnel if a "hang" condition occurs during POST).
 Options for running a fast POST or accessing the Configuration/Setup Utility program appear in the lower-left corner of the screen.